Observable signatures of Hall viscosity in lowest Landau level superfluids: Acknowledgements

 \section{Acknowledgements}

 We are especially grateful to R. Fletcher and M. Zwierlein for enlightening discussions.
 We also thank Jing-Yuan Chen, Eduardo Fradkin, Sriram Ganeshan, Pranav Rao, Colin Scheibner, and Dam Thanh Son for discussions.
-SM was supported by the National Science Foundation Graduate Research Fellowship under Grant No.~1745302.
+S.M. was supported by the National Science Foundation Graduate Research Fellowship under Grant No.~1745302.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-HG was supported by the Gordon and Betty Moore Foundation EPiQS Initiative through Grant No.~GBMF8684 at the Massachusetts Institute of Technology and by the Kadanoff Fellowship from the University of Chicago.
-TS was supported by US Department of Energy grant DE-SC0008739, and partially through a Simons Investigator Award from the Simons Foundation.
-This work was also partly supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651446, TS).
+H.G. was supported by the Gordon and Betty Moore Foundation EPiQS Initiative through Grant No.~GBMF8684 at the Massachusetts Institute of Technology and by the Kadanoff Fellowship from the University of Chicago.
+T.S. was supported by U.S. Department of Energy Grant No. DE-SC0008739, and partially through a Simons Investigator Award from the Simons Foundation.
+This work was also partly supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (Grant No. 651446, T.S.).